muratk3n/thirdwave/en/README.md

 ---

-Installing `virtualenv`, `numpy` on this tiny little board.. feels oddly awesome.
+Installing `virtualenv`, `numpy` on this tiny little board.. feels odd and awesome.

 ---